 Neil Canetty-Clarke (Hon.
 Treasurer)

 Neil is the co-founder of www.schoolstrader.com the free community trading website.
 He is a graduate of Edinburgh University and has worked in financial roles for Morgan Grenfell, LWT, Guardian Media Group, iTouch, Granada and ITV.
-In 2006, he attended the AMP at Harvard Business School.
+In 2006, he attended the Advanced Management Program at Harvard Business School.
+In 2013 he co-founded Sanditon Asset Management as Finance Director.
 Neil is married with three children and lives on a small farm in East Sussex.
-He and his wife have been producer members of the Soil Association since 1999 - their arable/grass farm became fully organic in 2000 - and they currently have a small flock of Romney sheep and produce haylage.
+He and his wife have been producer members of the Soil Association since 1999 - their arable/grass farm became fully organic in 2000.

 Dr David Main

 David is a veterinary surgeon and Reader in Animal Welfare at the University of Bristol Veterinary School.
 He is a member of the Farm Animal Welfare Committee (formerly Council).
 He has research interests in welfare assessment, intervention strategies to improve welfare and animal welfare education.
 David has had a longrunning interest in organic livestock that started with an undergraduate project that evaluated a herbal wormer.
 He has a long-standing relationship with the Soil Association including a period on the standards committee (1997-99), supervising a veterinary resident working with Soil Associaton Certification (2005-08), and now as project co-ordinator of a joint project, AssureWel.
 This project, which is also a collaboration with RSPCA, aims to embed welfare outcomes into the assurance process.
 He believes that the veterinary profession should advocate organic principles to all their clients and has endeavoured to increase organic-related teaching in the veterinary course at Bristol.
 David also has a wider interest in food sustainability issues and is a member of the Food Ethics Council.